-Session Objectives This session enables participants to: Explore the perspectives of different stakeholders at a village-level transport planning meeting Assess the different transport requirements and constraints of different stakeholders Examine the ways in which conflicts of interest can be resolved Reflect on participatory decision making processes Rural Transport Knowledge Base materials used with this session Role play on rural transport By: P. Fernando, IFRTD Training Materials Presentations 5.6 Role play on rural transport Activity Sheets Handout: Role play on rural transport, by P. Fernando, IFRTD (photocopy for participants)
+Session Objectives By the end of the session participants will be able to: Analyse the perspectives of different stakeholders at a village level transport planning meeting Assess the different transport requirements and constraints of different stakeholders Describe the ways in which conflicts of interest can be resolved.
+Analyse participatory decision making processes Rural Transport Knowledge Base materials used with this session Role play on rural transport By: P. Fernando, IFRTD Training Materials Presentations 5.6 Role play on rural transport Activity Sheets Handout: Role play on rural transport, by P. Fernando, IFRTD (photocopy for participants)